Ankeraout/sfr-wifi-tunnel/doc/swtp.md

 ## Protocol application examples
 ### Connect
-To make a SWTP tunnel connection, the client first sends a SABM frame to the server, which will answer with another SABM frame..
+To make a SWTP tunnel connection, the client first sends a SABM frame to the server, which will answer with another SABM frame.

 If the client does not receive the SABM response frame after a certain amount of time, then it should consider retrying.